What Really Matters | How to Avoid A Stressful Wedding

 What Really Matters Won’t Stress You Out

 So, how do you avoid a stressful wedding?
 When you know what truly matters, the stressful stuff just kind of just fades away.
-What you’re left with is the real reason everyone has gathered for a wedding and that my friends, is pretty special.
+What you’re left with is the real reason everyone has gathered.
+They are there to celebrate a marriage, and that my friends is pretty special.

 Like our posts?
 Want to read more of our two cents?
-Check out this article on why your wedding day is not the best day of your life.
+Check out this article on why your wedding day is not the best day of your life written by Calgary wedding photographers – that’s us!

 A big shout out goes to Abby + Dave, who so incredibly captured our wedding memories.